marcelsan/Deep-HdrReconstruction/README.md

 >```weights```: path to the trained CNN weights.<br/>
 <br/>

 If cuda is available, it will be used.
-In case you want to run the model on cpu, use ```cpu``` when executing test_hdr.py
+In case you want to run the model on cpu, use ```--cpu``` when executing test_hdr.py

 ## References
 If you find this work useful for your research, please cite: